 properties in the short-term.
 However, the Shire shall endeavour to minimise any potential problems through the development application assessment process.
 The inference here is that current residents have no option to stay.
 Therefore there is no impetus for the council to try to minimise impact of this development on existing residents.

-- Page 2 Section 1.3 of the KHIM states: Sustainable development should be achieved through equal consideration of social, economic and environmental impacts.
-Could the Shire explain what cost benefit analyses of social and/or environmental issues has been undertaken and present that data. - Chapter 6 of the KHIM states: The use of composite residential/light industrial zoning fronting residential development should also be considered. - Nowhere in the KHIM does it state that development of Stage is mandatory nor that existing residents must be relocated. - We are not sure what community consultation has occurred with respect to Stage 3 to date. - 10.
-While it is laudable to encourage cycling to work it should be noted that there is a severe lack of safe cycleways in the area surrounding this development.
-Bearing in mind the extensive use of these roads by heavy vehicles, cycleways need to be created alongside major roads and not on the shoulders. - 11.
-With regards to the approved bore licence from the Department of Environment and Conservation, I am not aware that bore licenses are required in this area nor are they administered by DEC. - Page 25 Section 9 of the design guidelines states: For private land zoned "Industrial Development" and located adjacent to: - · the Regional Reserve land; or - · vegetation protection/enhancement areas; or - · informal/formal recreation spaces,
+6. Page 2 Section 1.3 of the KHIM states: Sustainable development should be achieved through equal consideration of social, economic and environmental impacts.
+Could the Shire explain what cost benefit analyses of social and/or environmental issues has been undertaken and present that data.
+7. Chapter 6 of the KHIM states: The use of composite residentia/light industrial zoning fronting residentia development should also be considered.
+8. Nowhere in the KHIM does it state that development of Stage 3 is mandatory nor that existing residents must be relocated.
+9. We are not sure what community consultation has occurred with respect to Stage 3 to date.
+10. While it is laudable to encourage cycling to work it should be ore incerse roads by heavy vehicles, cycleways ned the area surrounding this development.
+Bearing in mind the extensive use of these roads and not on the shoulders.
+11. With regards to the approved bore licence from the Department of Environment and Conservation, I am not aware that bore licenses are required in this area nor are they administered by DEC.
+12. Page 25 Section 9 of the design guidelines states: For private land zoned "Industrial Development" and located adjacent to: the Regional Reserve land; or vegetation protection/enhancement areas; or informal/formal recreation spaces, -- --- a strip of land 10m in width and abutting the said protected public land shall be planted with species of local provenance, to the satisfaction of Council, and protected and maintained.
+It needs to be clarified as to whether this applies to residential properties while they remain in the area as eg 63 Brae Road which abuts Brae Road Reserve.
+We are currently required to maintain firebreaks. this area is to ensure that general and heavy industrial uses are not permitted.
+The same provision is to be in included for Stages 2 and 3.
+8. Neither development nor relocation of any residents in any of the stages is in any way mandatory.
+Rezoning, structure planning and the Design Guidelines only outline the planning framework if the development was to occur.
+9. The Shire communicated with the landowners in Stage 3 in September 2011, informing them of the commencement of planning work in Stage 3.
+While the area under the Stage 3 is currently still zoned Special Rural, the Shire has taken the view that the information regarding Design Guidelines should be forwarded for comment to all the landowners in the potential future Industrial Development zone.
+Design Guidelines will clearly only become applicable to you area if/when the WA Planning Commission endorses the rezoning of the area.
+10. Roads throughout the area will be upgraded to allow for Shared pedestrian/cycle paths and the possibility of using the bridle trails as alternative pedestrian/ cycling paths is being considered. --- ---